chartjs/Chart.js/docs/docs/axes/cartesian/time.md

 ### Date Formats

-When providing data for the time scale, Chart.js supports all of the formats that Moment.js accepts.
-See [Moment.js docs](https://momentjs.com/docs/#/parsing/) for details.
+When providing data for the time scale, Chart.js uses timestamps defined as milliseconds since the epoch (midnight January 1, 1970 UTC) internally.
+However, Chart.js also supports all of the formats that your chosen date adapter accepts.
+You should use timestamps if you'd like to set `parsing: false` for better performance.

 ## Configuration Options